 Threat Explanation T.COMMUNICATION The attacker exploits the communication channel established between the TOE and CAD to modify or disclose confidential data.
-Directly threatened asset(s): D.APP_C_DATA, D.APP_I_DATA, D.APP_KEYS, D.PIN
+Directly threatened asset(s): D.APP_C_DATA, D.APP_I_DATA, D.APP_KEYS, D.PIN and D.CM_DATA T.UNAUTHORIZED CARD MNGT The attacker performs unauthorized card management operations (for instance impersonates one of the actor represented on the card) in order to take benefit of the privileges or services granted to this actor on the

-Security problem definition
+Security problem definit Security problem definition

 Threat Explanation

-and D.CM_DATA

-T.UNAUTHORIZED CARD MNGT The attacker performs unauthorized card management operations (for instance impersonates one of the actor represented on the card) in order to take benefit of the privileges or services granted to this actor on the card such as fraudulent:
+card such as fraudulent:

 load of a package file

 installation of a package file

-extradition of a package file or an applet

-personalization of an applet or a Security Domain
+personalization of an applet

 deletion of a package file or an applet

-privileges update of an applet or a Security Domain
+• privileges update of an applet or an Issuer Security Domain

 Directly threatened asset(s): D.APP_KEYS,

 D.APP_C_DATA, D.APP_I_DATA, D.APP_CODE and D.CM_DATA .

 T.LIFE CYCLE An attacker accesses to an application outside of its expected availability range thus violating irreversible life cycle phases of the application (for instance, an attacker repersonalizes the application).

 Directly threatened asset(s): D.APP_I_DATA, D.APP_C_DATA and D.CM_DATA .